Prematurely hand-optimizing C++ code for shits and giggles

 Initializing the value mAvailableEntities

-was set to 5k, so it’s not so bad, but I may require far more entities than that.
+5k, so it’s not so bad, but I may require far more entities than

 Had this been a regular project with a clear goal, the correct approach would be to leave the code as is, since it’s certainly readable.
 Then if we run into performance issues in practice, find the procedures taking up the most times and optimize those, and use statistical analysis to determine if our changes actually mattered.
 That is the correct way to optimize performance.
 That’s not what I’m going to do here.